BenLeon2001/Free-Chord-Progressions/README.md

 If you enjoy these progressions, please star this repo if you wish!
 It'll help a lot! :)

-https://www.patreon.com/c/benleon
+I can customze several midi files all at once to your liking (including melodies) as a member https://www.patreon.com/c/benleon

 VIDEOS OF SAMPLERS BEING USED HERE: